Last Updated on January 11, 2022 by Grow with Bovees

 Does Calathea Ornata Need Repotting?

-A pinstripes calathea ornata does not need repotting unless the plant has visibly outgrown its pot or if the roots are too large and start to emerge from the soil.
+As a plant with shallow roots, the pinstripe calathea ornata does not need repotting unless the plant has visibly outgrown its pot or if the roots are too large and started to emerge from the soil.

 Roots growing out from the pots drainage hole is also a sign of too little root space.
 This is when you should consider repotting your calathea.
 You can prepare yourself to do so about every one to two years if necessary.